lambros-f/avra6_2019/README.md

-# Phylogeny of B. graminis spp. candidate effectors
+# Phylogeny of B. graminis spp. candidate effectors - Methods

 In order to generate a phylogenetic tree for all the candidate effectors of sequenced B. graminis fsp IQ-TREE multicore version 1.6.beta4 for Linux 64-bit built Jun 21 2017 was used *(command: iqtree-1.6.beta4-Linux/bin/iqtree -m VT+R8 -s all_seqs.fa.aln -nt 12 -bb 1000)*.